VC's Awards for Excellence

 Each recipient will receive a framed award citation; presented at the annual end-of-year staff awards function.

-The Vice-Chancellor will call for nominations in August of each year.
+The Vice-Chancellor will call for nominations each year.

 Deputy Vice-Chancellors and the Chief Operating Officer should encourage all staff to participate in nominating staff members for the awards and ensure that at least one nomination per School/Directorate is received.
 Self-nomination is not permitted.